Joint Modeling for Geometry and Functionality of Cerebral Cortical Surface Images: Generation of the Functional Manifolds

 \section{Appendix: Simulation Studies}

-\subsection{Generation of the Functional Manifolds}
+We further demonstrate the effectiveness of our proposed approach through simulations.
+In this study, we analyze synthetic functional manifolds that are similar to the structural and task fMRI data obtained from the cortical surface, but with a reduced dimensionality to minimize computation and allow for testing of various methods, including existing methods not suited for high-dimensional cortical surface data, under different conditions.

-We further demonstrate the proposed approach with synthetic functional manifolds that resemble cortical surface task fMRI , but with a lower dimensionality to reduce the computational workload and enable testing in different scenarios.
+\section{Generation of the Functional Manifolds}

-First we create $K^G$ geometric PCs and $K^F$ functional PCs using a template manifold $\mathcal{M}_0$ resembling the human brain stem created by \cite{Lila:2016jj} (see figure in Supp.
+We first create $K^G$ geometric PCs and $K^F$ functional PCs using a template manifold $\mathcal{M}_0$ resembling the human brain stem created by \cite{Lila:2016jj} (visualization of the template shape available in Supp.
 Material).
 To generate shapes associated with geometric PCs, we create $K^G$ orthogonal deformation momenta to map $\mathcal{M}_0$ to manifolds associated with the PCs.
 The functional PCs are mappings from $\mathcal{M}_0$ to $\mathbb{R}$ and are generated to have correspondence with the geometric PCs.
 For the $k$th functional PC, large values (red) are generated on vertices where the shape of the $k$th geometric PC is inflated, and smaller values (blue) are generated on vertices where the $k$th geometric PC are deflated.
 The generated PCs are visualized on the top row of Figure \ref{fig: PCs}, in which the shapes represent the geometric PCs while the colormap on top of the shapes represents the functional PCs.